 Papers clutter a desk.
 I pick one up and read about a man’s obsession.
 Seems there’s a character who enjoys killing.
 The description is brief.
 Medium height, average build, nondescript face.
 No distinguishing marks.
 Not much to go on!

 But the writer describes an incident where the man strokes another man’s hair and gently, lovingly, wraps a scarf around his neck.
 Like a petrified mouse under the paw of a cat, the victim remains motionless.
 More hair-stroking, then the killer places two large, strong hands on either side of the victim’s head, a quick twist and … snap … over he goes, the lolling head smacking the floor, the lifeless body following like a piece of meat.
-Only thing, seems all this happens in the writer’s dreams.
+Only thing is, seems all this happens in the writer’s dreams.

 I go over and stoke the fire.
 I want to read the full story.
 So, I gather the sheets from the desk, light a cigarette, and pull an easy chair up to the hearth.